What Happens When Your Doctor Doesn't Take Your Insurance Anymore

 You'll be surprised to know that most doctors care more about providing good care to you.

-They just like knowing that somewhere along the line, the insurance plans will pay them enough to be able to stay in business.
+They just like to know that somewhere along the line, the insurance plans will pay them enough to be able to stay in business.

 Mary's Consultation (i.e.Confrontation) With Her Doctor

-She was loaded for bear when she got to his office.
-When her doctor came in to the exam room, she got up and waved her letter in his face, filled with so much anger and frustration that he would do this to her.
+Mary was loaded for bear when she got to her doctor's office.
+As soon as he came into the exam room, she waved her letter in his face, filled with so much anger and frustration that he would do this to her.

 He told Mary to sit down and calm down, to let him read the letter.
 She could see his facial changes as he read it and he didn't look any happier than about it than she did.